 Employment law covers a wide variety of issues, including:

-• Employment Agreements.
-Sometimes, an employer may choose to executive an employment agreement with its workers setting forth the terms of their employment relationship.
+- Employment Agreements – Sometimes, an employer may choose to execute an employment agreement with its workers setting forth the terms of their employment relationship.
 It usually provides an accurate description of the job, the terms of compensation, the duration of the employment relationship, and benefits.
 Often, employment agreements include the employer’s written policies (often called the employee handbook) that the employee agrees to abide by, including disciplinary actions for misconduct, grounds for termination, and the method for resolve employment disputes.

-• Wages and Leave.
-There are various federal and state laws governing minimum wage and overtime, as well as employee leave.
+- Wages & Leave – There are various federal and state laws governing minimum wage and overtime, as well as employee leave.
 These include the Fair Labor Standards Act and the Family and Medical Leave Act enforced by the U.S. Department of Labor, and Illinois wage laws enforced by the Illinois Department of Labor.

-• Occupational Safety and Health.
-Federal and Illinois state laws contain provisions that are aimed to protect the health and safety of employees by ensuring safe working conditions and that occupational hazards are sufficiently controlled or eliminated.
+- Occupational Safety & Health – Federal and Illinois state laws contain provisions that are aimed to protect the health and safety of employees by ensuring safe working conditions and that occupational hazards are sufficiently controlled or eliminated.
 These requirements are enforced by the U.S. Department of Labor for private employees and by the Illinois Department of Labor for state employees.

 Employers must ensure that they are compliant with these various statutory and regulatory requirements by the federal and Illinois state governments.
 This includes ensuring that workplace policies are well crafted and thoughtful in setting out rules of conduct for the workplace, and ensuring that employee disputes are handled in a procedurally and legally sound manner.
 For employees, these laws set forth many of their rights as employees and provide avenues for redress either with federal state and administrative agencies or in federal or state court.